nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 }
 ```

-This solves all the major problems in modern React:
+This solves three major issues in modern React:

-1. **Universally reusable components** accross projects and context
+1. **Reusable components** accross projects and contexts
 1. **Central design system** easily maintainable from the same place
 1. **Zero boilerplate** due to stirct separation of concerns